-For the sickest emergency patients, death risk is lowest at busiest emergency centersJuly 17th, 2014 in Health /
+For the sickest emergency patients, death risk is lowest at busiest emergency centersJuly 17, 2014 in Medicine & Health / Health

 When a medical emergency strikes, our gut tells us to get to the nearest hospital quickly.
 But a new study suggests that busier emergency centers may actually give the best chance of surviving – especially for people suffering life-threatening medical crises.

 In fact, the analysis finds that patients admitted to a hospital after an emergency had a 10 percent lower chance of dying in the hospital if they initially went to one of the nation's busiest emergency departments, compared with the least busy.

 The risk of dying differed even more for patients with potentially fatal, time-sensitive conditions.
 People with sepsis had a 26 percent lower death rate at the busiest emergency centers compared with the least busy, even after the researchers adjusted for a range of patient and hospital characteristics.
 For lung failure patients, the difference was 22 percent.
 Even heart attack death rates differed.

 The new findings, based on national data on 17.5 million emergency patients treated at nearly 3,000 hospitals, appear in an Annals of Emergency Medicine paper by a University of Michigan Medical School team.
 Using U-M Department of Emergency Medicine funding, they analyzed data from the Nationwide Inpatient Sample database compiled by the Agency for Healthcare Research and Quality.

 The authors calculate that if all emergency patients received the kind of care that the busiest emergency centers give, 24,000 fewer people would die each year.